gandor233/INS_FlameThrower/README.md

 ### 6. Particles file
 FlameThrower plugin is using a custom particle file.
 But this game will have some problems when loading any custom particles.
 Here are two solutions:
 * Method 1 [Recommend]
 <br>Install the reconnect plugin.
-It will force players who join the server for the first time after starting the game program to reconnect to the server once.
+It will force players to reconnect to your server when they join your server.
 Reconnecting can solve the problem of loading custom particle effects.

 * Method 2
 <br>If you have a fastdl server.
 Download the version 2.5+ custom\Flamethrower_Particles_dir.vpk and custom\Flamethrower_Particles_000.vpk.
 You can edit it to you own vpk file if you want.
 Put them to your fastdl server "custom" folder, setting cvar "sm_ft_fastdl_file_path" and "sm_ft_particle_file_path" and make sure player is forced to download these two vpk files to them "insurgency/custom/" folder when they join your server.